About The Friends of Oakton Library

 Grays Subdivision – Peter Montinino

-Friends of Oakton - Lila Johns and Frank Sturgeon and others.
+Friends of Oakton - Ralph Tener, Janet Kerr-Tener, Renny Martin, Lila Johns, Frank Sturgeon and others.

 Oakton Women’s Club – Charlotte Wineland, Linda Byrne, Nancy Rice, Debra Nau, Jane Wood, Marian Houser, Susan Rich, Diane Helbing, Sheila Dunheimer and daughters, Linda Sherrange, Virginia Bertram, Alice Kinter, Sarah Cooper and many others who came out in support of the library.